American Pet Products Association, Inc.

 - US Food and Drug Administration: For specific information on pet foods see FDA's Center for Veterinary Medicine's Web Page on pet food .

-- Pet Age Magazine/ Backer Trade Show: The Backer Trade Show takes place two times per year in Chicago and Maryland.
+- HH Backer Trade Show: The Backer Trade Show takes place two times per year in Chicago and New jersey.

 - Pet Business Magazine: Publication devoted to helping pet retailers improve their profits, Pet Business delivers significant editorial content that gives pet retailers essential information to help them increase their current and future financial success.
 Editorial content provides vital how-to information and analysis from industry experts.

 - Pet Products News: News on PetProductNews.com, provided by BowTie News, consists of reporters that specialize in covering the pet industry and its communities.
 News is supplemented by Pet Product News